edbertswd/myprojects/README.md

 Welcome to my repository, where I share my projects, experiments, and learning journey in software engineering, game development, and AI.

 ## **Current Project**
-The main project I'm working on right now is a **Enchanting Database App**.
-This project is in request of PT Bangunan Jaya Cemerlang for an upcoming software I proposed.
+The main project I'm working on right now is a **OpenxAI Hackathon Project**.
 ---

 ## **Explore My Work**